maduhu/Documentation/DFSP/ManageAcccoutHolders/ReadMe.md

 The process for changing the default DFSP will start by displaying all available DFSPs that the user has accounts.
 The user could select a DFSP the he would like to be a default one and confirm the operation via PIN.
 The DFSP will update the central directory with this change.

-**Question:** Shall we keep the information about all DFSPs linked to a user number in the central directory?

 ## Changed and new APIs in the Central Directory